spinnaker-plugin-examples/springExamplePlugin/README.md

 We will probably need was way for registerBeanDefinitions(BeanDefinitionRegistry) to conditionally load beans based on the service that it is used in.
 I didn't see a good way to do that.
 It would be possible to cast BeanDefinitionRegistry to DefaultListableBeanFactory and look at the serializationId, but that relies on some implementation details.

-A new release for Kork and updating that dependency is required.
-This had been tested against a branch of Kork locally withg the required changes.

 Build with `./gradlew build` and copy that zip under `/build` into the plugins location of your service (by default the `/plugins` directory under your service root.

 The following should be added to your service yml config.